 We’re glad you’ve chosen to take action in order to feel relief.
-On behalf of Dr. Strickland, here are a few things you might consider doing before coming in for your consultation.
+Here’s some patient information to help you get ready for your consultation with Dr. Strickland

 Take note of which activities worsen your symptoms and what makes you feel better.
 Keep track of recent changes in activity, whether you have new running shoes or old ones, and to determine what caused your injury.

 Please bring your MRI, CT, or X-ray images on CD to your appointment.
-Any results of relevant blood work, reports of previous surgeries, or other health information can help Dr. Strickland form an accurate picture of your history and current injury.
+Any results of relevant blood work, reports of previous surgeries, or other health and patient information that can help Dr. Strickland form an accurate picture of your history and current injury.

 We strongly encourage patients to fill out forms prior to their visit to reduce waiting time at the office.
 You should have received an email with a link to access your forms through our online portal.
 Please check your junk and spam folders if you believe you did not receive it.